 If you like historic buildings, you might enjoy the Roosevelt Lodge just North of Tower Fall.
 Otherwise, I don’t think there’s anything that exciting to see in the Tower-Roosevelt area.
 You can head a bit West, in the direction of Mammoth, to check out some of Yellowstone’s petrified forest.
 It’s the 2nd largest in the country!

-Head East to one of Yellowstone’s greatest gems, Lamar Valley.
+Next, head East to one of Yellowstone’s greatest gems, Lamar Valley.
 Look at the rocks across the river on your right as you head East here; we saw bighorn sheep several times, blending in with the cliffside.
 Also spotted two wolves chasing around two coyotes!
 I felt very lucky to see not only elk and bison, but grizzlies and wolves on our 4 day Yellowstone itinerary.

 I’d also recommend driving the unpaved road up to Slough Creek campground.
 It’s the smallest and most sought-after campground in Yellowstone.
-There’s less traffic but as much, if not more, of a chance to see critters.
+There’s less traffic and great chances for wildlife viewing.
 At the campground, which is beautiful, you can hike along the Slough Creek trail.
 Bring bear spray; we saw a black bear exactly 30 seconds into the trail!

 When you’ve sufficiently explored Lamar Valley, you can either have yourself a picnic, or head back to your room/campsite for dinner, or the Roosevelt dining room back at Tower-Roosevelt, or Cooke City just past the park’s Northeast entrance.
 It’s a cute little mountain town with several restaurants.